 Tip: Be sure to cool cakes completely before adding frosting to avoid runny icing and peeling tops.
 Chill cakes and ensure frosting is firm before wrapping and freezing to avoid ruining decorations.

 Depending on which side of the pond you hail from, pudding can mean either a post-meal sweet, a cake-like sponge or a custardy creation.
-Steamed British-style puddings — such as the plum and figgy pudding made famous through Christmas carols — use trusty all-purpose flour and a bain-marie (water bath) to keep them moist throughout baking.
+Steamed British-style puddings — made famous through Christmas carols — use trusty all-purpose flour and a bain-marie (water bath) to keep them moist throughout baking.
 Often referred to as “instant-blending” flour, granular flour can be used to thicken custards and other pudding-style confections, without creating lumps or the need for a roux.

 The smell of freshly baked bread wafting through the air makes any home feel cozy for the holidays.
 Bread flour packs a powerhouse of protein and plenty of stretchy gluten, making sure your loaf has a firm interior and crispy brown crust.
 Ciabatta bread takes advantage of this stickiness to produce an artisan bread with a chewy texture.
 Whole wheat, whole grain, rye and barley flours can also be used in bread baking, producing a loaf with a deep flavour and dense crumb.

 For sweet breads, such as the perennial holiday favourite panettone, a lighter texture is preferred.
 All-purpose flour can be used to help the dough create the distinctive and desired dome-shaped structure.

 Tip: Bake your festive creations ahead of time (be sure that you have a lot of room in the freezer) and defrost the bread in a low temperature oven for an easy savoury or sweet fruit-studded snack.